REI Co-op Ruckpack 40 Review

 Comfort

-When we first placed the Ruckpack on our shoulders, we felt as though the hip belt sat a little high, and the rigid padding on our lower backs was too hard.
+When we first placed the Ruckpack 40 on our shoulders, we felt as though the hip belt sat a little high, and the rigid padding on our lower backs was too hard.
 This left us feeling tender after hauling heavy gear around for extended periods of time.
 It wasn't long until we realized that this pack is like a nice pair of boots; it just requires a little time to break in.
 Within one week and a few long hikes, it fit like a glove.
 Similar to memory foam, it form-fits to the body.
-Like one of the best backpacking backpacks, the harness system takes a little tweaking, but once the adjustments are made, it is very comfortable, even when loaded with gear.
+Like a backpacking pack, the harness system takes a little tweaking, but once the adjustments are made, it is very comfortable, even when loaded with gear.

 The padded shoulder straps have a slight S-curve, which redirects them closer to your neck rather than far out on your shoulders.
 This ensures that there is no unnecessary choking of the armpits or forcing of the shoulders back.
 The adjustable sternum strap helps redistribute some of the weight from your shoulders to your chest, and the generous hip belt is firm yet flexible.
-Once you get used to the placement, it is quite comfortable, but if you can't stand high waist belts or you have a particularly long torso, then this pack may not be right for you.
+If you can't stand high waist belts or you have a particularly long torso, this pack may not be ergonomically right for you.
+And while we appreciate the padding, it can feel excessive when the bag isn't packed full.

 The Ruckpack is tapered in shape, which allows for heavy items to fall to the base and stay there.
 We took this travel backpack out climbing and camping with us and just loved how everything heavy stayed close to our body at the base of the pack.
 Not only is this the most comfortable and efficient way of carrying hefty gear, but it helps to keep lighter, more fragile goods like snacks and electronics happily floating out of harm's way at the top of the pack.